It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Discussion and conclusion

 \section{Discussion and conclusion}

 Our analysis shows that the \textit{Kandidattest} is highly sensitive to small (and plausible) adjustments of algorithmic weights and to the removal of individual questions.
 Even minimal changes lead to different candidate or party recommendations in a substantial fraction of cases.
-From a technical point of view, this indicates that the system cannot be considered robust.
+From a technical point of view, this shows that the system cannot be considered robust.

 When placed in the context of prior work on the effects of VAAs, our findings take on additional significance.
 Previous studies have shown that VAAs influence vote choice and party switching~\cite{germann2019getting}.
 In the Danish context, Tromborg and Albertsen \cite{tromborg2023candidates, munzert2021meta} show that VAA users who received advice incongruent with the party they expected to vote for became 16\% more likely to change their vote intention.
 They estimate that this mechanism could have affected approximately 110,000 votes in the 2022 general election, corresponding to around five parliamentary mandates.
 Our results are of a comparable order of magnitude.
-We show that marginal technical changes could plausibly affect tens of thousands of votes, and that dropping a single question could affect more than 200,000 votes.
+We show that marginal technical changes could plausibly affect tens of thousands of votes, and that dropping a single question could affect around 230,000 votes.
 Together, these findings suggest that VAAs combine two properties: users are responsive to their recommendations, and the recommendations themselves are sensitive to small technical decisions.
-This indicates that the impact of VAAs can be huge: in the Danish case, VAA had the potential to shift the overall electoral results, since in 2022 the government coalition majority was determined by only 3 mandates, which is less than the 5 mandates change described above.
+This indicates that the impact of VAAs can be huge: in the Danish case, VAAs had the potential to shift the overall electoral results in both the 2026 and 2022 elections.
+In 2026, both minor modifications to the algorithm's weights, and dropping a question could have impacted government formation; in 2022 the government coalition formed had a majority of only 3 mandates, which is less than the possible swing of mandates occurring with both minor modifications and by dropping a question.